With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 Video RAM – VRAM

 VRAM is a specialized version of DRAM (dynamic random access memory).
-Just as RAM is used to supply the CPU with data, VRAM is designed to help the graphics processor in terms of recollection.
+Just as RAM is used to supply the CPU with data, VRAM is designed to help the graphics processor in terms of remembrance.

 VRAM helps the graphics chip by holding information such as textures, frame buffers, shadow maps, bump maps, lighting, and others.
-There are many factors in the required amount of VRAM, the most obvious being the display resolution.
+There are many factors in the required amount of VRAM, the most apparent being the display resolution.

 Something else that can cause performance issues is anti-aliasing (AA).
 This process requires an image to be rendered multiple times, so the differences between them can be smoothed out.
 AA can significantly improve the look of a game, but the trade-off is a potential FPS loss.

 It’s important to note that if you’re thinking about connecting two or more GPUs via CrossFire or SLI, you won’t be able to simply take both memories and add them up.
-In reality, the memory will be cloned across the connected cards, so you will effectively have the same amount of memory as if you were using a single card.
+In reality, the memory will be duplicated across the connected cards, so you will effectively have the same amount of memory as if you were using a single card.

 It’s also important to keep in mind that the amount of VRAM you need largely depends on what you need it for.
 If the game you’re playing uses one gigabyte of VRAM, and you have two, the performance won’t be improved.
 However, if you have only 512 MB of VRAM, you will experience a significant drop in performance.